gludie/CoopControl/README.md

 * proper config handling
 * using any push client api for apps (mobile support)
 * propably use checkTime for blinking state instead of extra thread for manual mode (save ressources)
+* nice to have: jQuery/AJAX for status updates in webclient

 # Coop server
 Control the door from any other app: